mlangc/mlangc.github.io/docs/_posts/2025-06-07-what-the-hell-is-get-opaque.markdown

 0x0000025c321d4303:   mov    0x30(%r15),%r8
 ;
 ; increments r9 (=spins), and then does some magic to calculate % 1_000_000_000
-; without a div instruction, since div is slow:
+; without a div instruction, since div is slow.
+See
+; https://ridiculousfish.com/blog/posts/labor-of-division-episode-i.html if you are interested.
 ;
 0x0000025c321d4307:   lea    0x1(%rbx),%r9
 0x0000025c321d430b:   movabs $0x112e0be826d694b3,%rax